 In addition to the statutory requirements the Independent Regulator (the office formerly known as Monitor and now known as NHS Improvement) will issue further requirements and guidance.
 Many of these are contained within the 2006 Act and on NHS Improvement's website.
-Information is accessible locally via the Corporate Governance Manager or the Company Secretary .
+Information is accessible locally via the Corporate Governance Manager.